Upgrade Deep Security Agent

 1. In Deep Security Manager, go to Computers, and then:

-• Right-click the computer(s) that you want to upgrade, and select Actions > Upgrade Agent Software.
+• Right-click the computers that you want to upgrade, then select Actions > Upgrade Agent Software.

 Or

-• Select the computer(s) that you want to upgrade, click the Actions button near the top and select Upgrade Agent Software.
+• Select the computers that you want to upgrade, click Actions near the top, and select Upgrade Agent Software.

 Or

-• Double-click a computer that you want to upgrade and on the Computer details dialog box, click the Upgrade Agent button.
+• Double-click a computer that you want to upgrade and on the Computer details dialog, click Upgrade Agent.

 You must upgrade your relays before your agents to prevent failures.
 Learn more.
 To identify a relay, look for the relay icon ().

-2. In the dialog box that appears, select the Agent Version.
-We recommend that you select the default Use the latest version for platform (X.Y.Z.NNNN).
-Click Next.
+2. In the dialog that appears, select Agent Version.
+You should select the default option Use the latest version for platform (X.Y.Z.NNNN).

 Upgrade the agent on activation

-If Deep Security Agent is installed on Linux or Windows, you can choose to automatically upgrade the agent to the newest software version that's compatible with your Deep Security Manager when the agent is activated or reactivated.
+If Deep Security Agent is installed on Linux or Windows, you can automatically upgrade the agent to the newest software version compatible with your Deep Security Manager when the agent is activated or reactivated.
 For details, see Automatically upgrade agents on activation.

 Upgrade the agent from a scheduled task